TI-Toolkit/tokens-wiki/tokens/Then.md

 ## Advanced Uses

-If statements can execute and skip other `If` statements.
+If statements can execute and skip other <tt>If</tt> statements.
 This leads to odd yet effective constructs like these:

 ```ti-basic
 :If A